nilearn/nilearn/doc/introduction.rst

 :Windows:
-  EPD_ or `PythonXY <http://code.google.com/p/pythonxy/>`_: both of these distributions come with the scikit-learn installed
+  EPD_ or `PythonXY <http://code.google.com/p/pythonxy/>`_: both of these distributions come with the scikit-learn installed (do make sure to install the full, non-free, EPD and not EPD-free to get scikit-learn).

 :MacOSX:
-  EPD_ is the only full scientific Python distribution for Mac
+  EPD_ is the only full scientific Python distribution for Mac (once again you need to install the full, non-free, EPD and not EPD-free to get scikit-learn).

 :Linux:
   While EPD_ is available for Linux, most recent linux distributions come